rust-lang/rfcs/text/3678-final.md

 We can always add such syntax for the more general cases in the future if needed; see the future possibilities section.

 We could use `#[final]` rather than `final`.
-However, since we already have the `final` keyword reserved, using that keyword seems syntactically simpler than an attribute.
+We already have the `final` keyword reserved, so there's no compatibility concern either way.
+This is entirely a matter of taste and syntax bikeshedding.

 It's possible to work around the lack of this functionality by placing the additional methods in an extension trait with a blanket implementation.